metrorailings/OwlBlog/content/posts/2022-division-round-learnings.md

 headline = "2022 Division Round Learnings"

 +++
 One of the biggest questions about my grades this year was whether Mahomes was deserving of elite status.
-So far on the first drive of the game coming out off the bye weekend, Mahomes has made nothing but elite-level plays.
+So far on the first drive of the game coming out off the bye weekend, Mahomes has made me look pretty stupid given the way he's been nothing short of sensational.